Peugeot 202

 The Peugeot 202 is a supermini developed and designed by the French car manufacturer Peugeot.
 Production of the car ran between 1938 and 1942 and then, after a brief production run of 20 in early 1945, restarted in mid-1946.
-It was sold until 1949, by when it had been replaced by the 203.
+It was sold until 1949, by which time it had been replaced by the 203.

 Launch

 Production started in January 1938, and the car was formally launched on 2 March 1938 with a dinner and presentation for the specialist press in the fashionable Bois de Boulogne district of Paris.
 The previous autumn, at the 1937 Paris Motor Show, Peugeot had staged a massive "referendum" among visitors to the show stand to find out what customers expected from the new small car then under development.
 It is not clear whether there would still have been time to incorporate any of the suggestions of the public in the car as launched, but the participative nature of the exercise certainly generated positive pre-launch publicity for the 202.